Murder of Graeme Thorne: Ransom demand

-At 9:40 AM, 70 minutes after Thorne had left for school, a man with a noticeable foreign accent telephoned the Thorne household.
-Sergeant Larry O'Shea of Bondi Police had already arrived around 9:30, and took the telephone from Freda Thorne, pretending to be Bazil Thorne (who was out of town in Kempsey on business).
+At 9:40 a.m., seventy minutes after Thorne had left for school, a man with a noticeable foreign accent telephoned the Thorne household.
+Sergeant Larry O'Shea of the Bondi police had already arrived around 9:30, and took the telephone from Freda Thorne, pretending to be his father (who was out of town in Kempsey on business).
 The kidnapper stated: "I have your boy.
-I want £25,000 before 5 o’clock this afternoon.
+I want £25,000 before five o’clock this afternoon.
 I’m not fooling.
-If I don’t get the money before 5 o’clock, I’ll feed the boy to the sharks."
+If I don’t get the money before five o’clock, I’ll feed the boy to the sharks."
 O'Shea expressed doubt as to his ability to get hold of such a large sum of money, being unaware that the Thornes had recently won the lottery.
-The caller then said that he would call back at 5:00 PM with more details, and hung up.
-At 9:47 PM the kidnapper phoned again, but the telephone was answered by a different police officer (also pretending to be Bazil Thorne), who stalled for time to allow for a phone trace to happen.
+The caller then said that he would call back at 5:00 p.m. with more details, and hung up.

+At 9:47 p.m. the kidnapper phoned again, but the telephone was answered by a different police officer (also pretending to be Thorne's father), who stalled for time to allow for a phone trace to happen.
 The kidnapper started to give instructions that the money was to be put in two paper bags, but then hung up abruptly without providing further instructions.

 Investigation

 The police had been busy during the first day of the kidnapping, conducting a concentrated search near the Thorne house in Bondi.
-News of the kidnapping soon leaked to Bill Jenkings of the Sydney Daily Mirror, and at 8.30 PM a public appeal was made on television from Bondi Police Station by NSW Police Commissioner Colin Delaney, then briefly by an emotional Bazil Thorne.
+News of the kidnapping soon leaked to Bill Jenkings of the Sydney Daily Mirror, and at 8:30 p.m. a public appeal was made on television from Bondi police station by NSW Police Commissioner Colin Delaney, then briefly by an emotional Bazil Thorne.